ArticySoftware/Articy3ImporterForUnreal/README.md

   <img src="https://www.nevigo.com/articy-importer/unreal/enable_explorer_export.png">
 </p>

-or if you are using steam, you can change add that in the launch options of your articy:draft version.
+If you are using steam, you can add it in the launch options of your articy:draft version.

 <p align="center">
   <img src="https://www.nevigo.com/articy-importer/unreal/enable_steam_export.png">